QbicleTKG/deep-learning-challenge/README.md

 # deep-learning-challenge

-Purpose - The goal of this analysis was to predict wether or not money was adequately spent from the charity.
+Purpose - This analysis aimed to predict whether money was adequately spent from the charity.

 EIN and NAME—Identification columns
 APPLICATION_TYPE—Alphabet Soup application type